 Snowflake Connector¶

-The Snowflake Connector allows you to load data from your existing Snowflake account into Tinybird so that you can quickly turn them into high-concurrency, low-latency REST APIs.
+Use the Snowflake Connector to load data from your existing Snowflake account into Tinybird so that you can quickly turn them into high-concurrency, low-latency REST APIs.

 The Snowflake Connector is fully managed and requires no additional tooling.
 You can define a sync schedule inside Tinybird and execution is taken care of for you.

-- SQL-based.
-Use SQL to ingest the data you need from Snowflake.
-Then use SQL to query, shape, and join your Snowflake data with other sources.
+- Use SQL to query, shape, and join your Snowflake data with other sources.

 Load a Snowflake table¶